 Use a commercial vegetable rinse—sometimes called a “Veggie Wash” —or a weak solution of vinegar and water or baking soda and water.
 Don’t just use plain water.
 Even if you are removing the skin, such as with melons or avocados, wash the item first to avoid contaminating the inner flesh.

 It goes without saying, that you should keep meat separate from fresh produce, both in the refrigerator and during preparation, sanitizing your utensils and cutting boards in between uses.

-I would also caution you against using dish soap or other poisonous products to wash fresh produce.
-Instead, use a product that will kill the germs, but will not harm you, should any residue inadvertently remain on the food.
+Caveat: I would also caution you against using dish soap or other poisonous products to wash fresh produce.
+Instead, use a product that will clean, without harm, should any residue inadvertently remain on the food.
 It would surely be counter-productive to get rid of the bacteria only to get sick from the soap!

 7. Know the difference between good carbs and bad ones.

 Although carbs in general have gotten a bad reputation with the popularity of the low-carb diets, your body needs them to be healthy.